The study says parents and educators working together can make a difference.

 Health care professionals

-Health care professionals, schools and other community partners should educate parents on the benefits of these programs and help them overcome cultural or language barriers to enroll their children.
+Health care professionals, schools and other community partners should educate parents on the benefits of these programs and help them overcome cultural or language barriers to enrolling their children.
 There is great potential for schools and child nutrition program operators to work together.

 Provide Parents with Resources and Material